Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   </p>
   <p>Don't use <b>LESS</b> in your dev environment?
 Don't worry, Definitions only uses only pure CSS in combination with well established pre-processor features like <b>css variables</b>, <b>color adjustment functions</b>, <b>value calculations</b> and <b>@import</b> statements.</p>
   <div class="ui info message">
-    <p>A SCSS port is underway for those who are persnickety about which indiciating character precedes their variable declarations.</p>
+    <p>A SCSS port is underway for those who are persnickety about which indicating character precedes their variable declarations.</p>
-    <p>Semantic only uses a minimal featureset of our CSS preprocessor to make the library easy to port to future preprocessors.</p>
+    <p>Semantic only uses a minimal feature-set of our CSS preprocessor to make the library easy to port to future preprocessors.</p>
   </div>
   <h3 class="ui header">Elements of a Theme</h3>
   <p>